 Public Sector Training Package

-The Public Sector Training Package is a set of nationally endorsed competencies and qualifications used to recognise and assess the skills and knowledge needed to perform effectively in a public sector context.
+The Public Sector Training Package is a set of nationally endorsed competencies, skills sets and qualifications used to recognise and assess the skills and knowledge needed to perform effectively in a public sector context.

-Specifically, government qualifications are designed to assist those entering the sector at any stage of their career and existing public sector employees can develop the competencies required for a successful career in the public sector.
+Specifically, government qualifications are designed to assist those entering the sector at any stage of their career as well as existing public sector employees who may further to develop the competencies required for a successful career in the public sector..

 Overview of government qualifications